vistad/vistad/README.md

 - 👋 Hi, I’m @vistad
-- 👀 I’m interested in software test automation with Selenium WebDriver
+- 👀 I’ve spent many years doing Black box and White box Software Testing, Test automation and QA
-- 🌱 I’m currently working with Python and Java test automation environments
+- 🌱 Now I’m developing an online store based on the Hugo platform

 <!---
 vistad/vistad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.